DanielCardonaRojas/dotfiles/readme.md

 **Pandoc Integration**

-To create html from markdown run
+To create html from markdown run :PandocMD html, the first argument to :PandocMD is the value for the -t flag witch you would normally pass to the command line program.
+This is just so different type of documents can be rendered.

 To create revealjs deck of slides